Get Relief with Pain Injections

 Categories of Pain Injections

-There are different categories of nerve blocks based on the cause of pain, although they all serve a distinct purpose.
-Pain blocks sometimes help a patient avoid having surgery.
+The different categories of nerve blocks are based on the cause of the patient's pain.
+Pain blocks can sometimes help patients avoid surgery and they all serve a distinct purpose.

 Types of Pain Injections

 When meeting with Dr. Siegal, a board-certified neurosurgeon with Key Clinics, he will assess the patient’s physical condition, order specific tests, and then determine the type of pain blocks that would offer the most significant amount of relief.
 The following are some of the options that we offer: